mixmarvel/mixmarvel.github.io/_posts/2018-3-1-MixMarvel-imToken.md

 The MixMarvel Foundation very much agrees with MixMarvel's collaboration with imToken.
 Partners like top-tier mobile Ethereum wallet will help MixMarvel to construct a top-notch game platform and help MixMarvel attract more players.

 The MixMarvel Foundation provides financial support for this collaboration.
-The funds will include but not limited to: marketing, event organization, community construction, PR, etc. XXXX MIX Tokens in total.
+The funds will include but not limited to: marketing, event organization, community construction, PR, etc.